ibexa/documentation-user/docs/content_management/translate_content.md

 ![Create a new translation modal](img/create_translation.png "Create a new translation modal")

 The side-by-side translation view opens with the source text in one column and the target form in the other.
-Depending on whether you chose to use automated translations, target fields can be empty or pre-translated.
+Depending on whether you chose to use automatic translations, target fields can be empty or pre-translated.

+!!! note "Reviewing automatic translations"

+    If you chose to use automatic translations, the side-by-side view allows you to approve or reject the translation.
+    For more information, see [Review automatic translation](#review-automatic-translation).

 #### Copy content from source